Distinguished Economist in Residence, American University

 Dr. Jolyne Sanjak is the Managing Director for Implementation Support in the Department of Compact Implementation at the Millennium Challenge Corporation (MCC).
 Previously, she served as Senior Director leading the Agriculture and Land teams and as MCC’s Practice Leader for…

-Luigi Zingales, one of the world’s foremost thinkers on financial development and capitalism, will join Tyler Cowen for a conversation about the policies that will shape capitalism moving into the future.
+Luigi Zingales, one of the world’s foremost thinkers on financial development and capitalism, will join Tyler Cowen for a wide-ranging, intellectual dialogue as part of the "Conversations with Tyler" series.